 Canine hip dysplasia is the abnormal development and growth of a dog's hip joint.
 This creates a hip deformity in dogs that leads to hind-end pain, stiffness, and weakness.

 To understand hip dysplasia’s effects, it’s important to know the anatomy of your dog’s hips.
 The structure of the canine hip is a ball and socket joint.

-When a dog suffers from dysplasia, the ball and socket joint does not fit properly because of abnormal joint development.
+When a dog suffers from dysplasia, the ball and socket joint do not fit properly because of abnormal joint development.
 Because of this, both the ball and socket rub and grind against the head of the femur bone causing deterioration and the loss of joint function.
 Over time, this can inflict pain, weakness, and other serious symptoms.

 Hip dysplasia in dogs most commonly occurs in large-breed dogs.
 Large breeds have a genetic predisposition to dysplasia.
 This means that their body type is more likely to develop hip dysplasia.